 Database selection is a crucial task in the metasearching process, since it has a critical impact on the efficiency and effectiveness of query processing over multiple text databases.
 We now briefly outline how typical database selection algorithms work and how they depend on database content summaries to make decisions.
-Figure 1: Fraction of the content summaries of three web-based text databases.

 A database selection algorithm attempts to find the best databases to evaluate a given query, based on information about the database contents.
-Usually this information includes the number of different documents that contain each word, to which we refer as the document frequency of the word, plus perhaps some other simple related statistics [12, 23, 35], like the number of documents NumDocs stored in the database.
-Figure 1 depicts a small fraction of what the content summaries for three real text databases might look like.
-For example, the content summary for the BioLinks database, a database with scientific articles about biology, indicates that 24 documents in this database of 13,891 documents contain the word "cancer."
-Given these summaries, a database selection algorithm estimates how relevant each database is for a given query (e.g., in terms of the number of matches that each database is expected to produce for the query).
-To make our discussion concrete, we describe briefly below how one of these database selection algorithms works.
+Usually this information includes the number of different documents that contain each word, to which we refer as the document frequency of the word, plus perhaps some other simple related statistics [GCGMP97, MLY+98, XC98], like the number of documents NumDocs stored in the database.
+Table 1 depicts a small fraction of what the content summaries for two real text databases might look like.
+For example, the content summary for the CNN.fn database, a database with articles about finance, indicates that 44 documents in this database of 44,730 documents contain the word "cancer."
+Given these summaries, a database selection algorithm estimates how relevant each database is for a given query (e.g., in terms of the number of matches that each database is expected to produce for the query):